 \section{Abstract}

-Behavioral biometrics-based continuous authentication is a promising authentication scheme, which uses behavioral biometrics recorded by built-in sensors to authenticate smartphone users throughout the session.
-However, current continuous authentication methods suffer some limitations: 1) behavioral biometrics from impostors are needed to train continuous authentication models.
-Since the distribution of negative samples from diverse attackers are unknown, it is a difficult problem to solve in real-world scenarios; 2) most deep learning-based continuous authentication methods need to train two models to improve authentication performance.
-A deep learning model for deep feature extraction, and a machine learning-based classifier for classification; 3) weak capability of capturing users' behavioral patterns leads to poor authentication performance.
-To solve these issues, we propose a relative attention-based one-class adversarial autoencoder for continuous authentication of smartphone users.
-First, we propose a one-class adversarial autoencoder to learn latent representations of legitimate users' behavioral patterns, which is trained only with legitimate smartphone users' behavioral biometrics.
-Second, we present the relative attention layer to capture richer contextual semantic representation of users' behavioral patterns, which modifies the standard self-attention mechanism using convolution projection instead of linear projection to perform the attention maps.
-Experimental results demonstrate that we can achieve superior performance of 1.05\% EER, 1.09\% EER, and 1.08\% EER with a high authentication frequency (0.7s) on three public datasets.
+Behavioral biometrics-based continuous authentication is a promising authentication scheme that uses behavioral biometrics recorded by built-in sensors to authenticate users throughout the session.
+However, current continuous authentication methods have some limitations: 1) behavioral biometrics from impostors are needed to train continuous authentication models.
+Since the distribution of negative samples from diverse attackers are unknown, it is difficult to solve in real-world scenarios; 2) most deep learning-based continuous authentication methods need to train two models to improve authentication performance.
+A deep learning model for deep feature extraction, and a machine learning-based classifier for classification; 3) weak capability of capturing users’ behavioral patterns leads to poor authentication performance.
+To solve these issues, we propose a relative attention-based one-class adversarial autoencoder for continuous authentication task.
+First, we propose a one-class adversarial autoencoder to learn latent representations of legitimate users' behavioral patterns, which is trained only with legitimate users' behavioral biometrics.
+Second, we present the relative attention layer to capture richer contextual semantic representation of users' behavioral patterns, which modifies the standard self-attention mechanism by using convolutional projection to perform the attention maps.
+Experimental results demonstrate that we achieve superior performance with equal error rate (EER) of 1.05\%, 1.09\%, and 1.08\% on three datasets.